Townsend leads San Diego against Longwood after 20-point game

 Longwood Lancers (4-3) at San Diego Toreros (4-3)

-TOP PERFORMERS: Townsend is shooting 48.5% from beyond the arc with 2.3 made 3-pointers per game for the Toreros, while averaging 16.7 points.
-Williams is shooting 42.5% and averaging 17.2 points for San Diego.
+TOP PERFORMERS: Eric Williams Jr. is shooting 42.5% and averaging 17.2 points for the Toreros.
+Townsend is averaging 16.7 points for San Diego.

-DeShaun Wade is shooting 41.4% from beyond the arc with 1.7 made 3-pointers per game for the Lancers, while averaging 7.7 points.
-Isaiah Wilkins is averaging 11.3 points for Longwood.
+Isaiah Wilkins is shooting 48.3% and averaging 11.3 points for the Lancers.
+Leslie Nkereuwem is averaging 10.7 points for Longwood.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.